amf-paulinho/scriptdrop/README.md

 - [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider'

-- [ ] I have to improve the test coverage
+- [ ] I have to improve the test coverage.
+Also I have some test failing due a big refactoring task.
+I had to fix it.

 - [x] Improve a bit the functionality the able User to enter a list of items that compose an Order.
 What we have right now, basicly shows the concept.
 But it is pretty much well done.